This article describes how projects are ranked and how to determine the ranking based on the project score in Meisterplan.

 Via the Sort by Project Score context menu option, you may assign a single project or program its rank by project score, which is displayed in the Project Score tab of the Edit Project window.

 This is always available but only takes effect when the selected project or program doesn't already have the rank derived from its project score.

 Sorting the Project List by Project Score

-Users that have actively been assigned the new Project Score Sorting Rights for Project List in the User Management tab of the settings may automatically have a part or all of the project list sorted by project score:
+Users that have actively been assigned the Project Score Sorting Rights for Project List in the User Management tab of the Settings may automatically have a part or all of the project list sorted by project score:

 Once the right has been assigned to a user, she has access to the Sort by Project Score... option in the main menu: